mille5a9/charmed/README.md

 algorithm used to turn strings of undefined length into a 128-bit number.
 Project has been sidelined in favor of other activities.
 May be continued at a later date.

-### NUM

-First exploration of a sort of base-level machine learning.
-Uses an input file to teach itself how to spell numbers.

 ### REACT